Week Without Driving

 September 28 through October 5!

-Please join us by participating in the Week Without Driving Experience or fill out a WWD BINGO CARD (available by September 28) from Sunday, September 28 through Sunday, October 5.
+Please join us by participating in the Week Without Driving Experience or fill out a WWD BINGO CARD (download the card here: https://tinyurl.com/wwdlax25bingo) or pick one up at the Transit Center or the La Crosse Public Library starting Monday, September 29.
 Turn in a completed card and be entered in a prize drawing.

-Share your thoughts and experiences (anonymously if you wish) during WWD!
+Share your WWD thoughts and experiences (anonymously if you wish).

 If you can, attend or participate in local WWD events shown below, too!